 As the district court did not “misread[] the governing law,” DeGrandy, 512 U.S. at 1022, in its identification and application of long-standing Supreme Court and Circuit precedent, “the clearly-erroneous test of Rule 52(a) is the appropriate standard for appellate review of a finding of vote dilution.”
 Gingles, 478 U.S. at 79.

-THE TEST FOR ASSESSING VOTE DILUTION UNDER SECTION 2 REMAINS THE SAME REGARDLESS OF THE SIZE OF THE MINORITY POPULATION.
+SUPREME COURT PRECEDENT AND THE LAW OF THE CIRCUIT MAKE CLEAR THAT THE TEST FOR ASSESSING VOTE DILUTION UNDER SECTION 2 REMAINS THE SAME REGARDLESS OF THE SIZE OF THE MINORITY POPULATION IN A CHALLENGED DISTRICT.

-Extending back to Gingles, the Supreme Court has “interpreted [Section 2’s] standard to mean that, under certain circumstances, States must draw ‘opportunity’ districts in which minority groups form ‘effective majorit[ies].’”
+Since Gingles, the Supreme Court has “interpreted [Section 2’s] standard to mean that, under certain circumstances, States must draw ‘opportunity’ districts in which minority groups form ‘effective majorit[ies].’”
 Abbott v.
 Perez, 138 S. Ct.
 2305, 2315 (2018) (quoting LULAC, 548 U.S. at 426) (emphasis added).

-The Court’s recognition that “effective” and not just numerical majorities are required make clear that a single-member district with a minority group making up the voting-age majority could still “under certain circumstances” invoke Section 2’s protections.
+The Court’s recognition that Section 2 requires districts with “effective” and not just numerical majorities are required makes clear that a single-member district where minority voters make up the voting-age majority may still, “under certain circumstances,” invoke Section 2’s protections.
 This is so because, as the Supreme Court has recognized, it is “possible for a citizen voting-age majority to lack real electoral opportunity.”
 LULAC, 548 U.S. at 428.

-While it is unclear whether the State is arguing (1) that there is per se bar on challenges to single-member districts with a numerical majority, (2) that challenging a single-member district with a bare numerical majority of the protected group necessitates a different first Gingles precondition, or (3) that the presence of a numerical majority makes it impossible to demonstrate vote dilution under the totality of the circumstances, each one of these arguments must fail in light of Supreme Court and Circuit precedent.
+While it is unclear whether the State is arguing (1) that, under Section 2’s results standard, there is per se bar on challenges to single-member districts with a numerical majority, (2) that challenging a single-member district with a bare numerical majority of the protected group necessitates a different first Gingles precondition, or (3) that the presence of a numerical majority makes it impossible to demonstrate vote dilution under the totality of the circumstances, each one of these arguments must fail in light of Supreme Court and Circuit precedent.

 A Bare Majority of the Voting Age Population Is Not a Bar to Proving Vote Dilution.